-(3) Bonuses were accrued by Rand at December 31, 2008 and paid in 2009.
-Bonuses for December 31, 2007 were paid in 2008 and for December 31, 2006 were paid in 2007.
+(3) Bonuses were accrued by Rand at December 31, 2009 and paid in 2010.
+Bonuses for December 31, 2008 were paid in 2009 and for December 31, 2007 were paid in 2008.

 (4) Included within the indicated compensation payment are contributions by Rand to its 401(k) Plan, which is available to all Rand employees.
-Under the 401(k) Plan, participants may elect to contribute up to 20% of their compensation on a pretax basis by salary reduction up to a maximum of \$15,500 for 2008.
+Under the 401(k) Plan, participants may elect to contribute up to 20% of their compensation on a pretax basis by salary reduction up to a maximum of \$16,500 (\$22,000 if age 50 or over) for 2009.
 For eligible employees, Rand makes a flat contribution of 1% of compensation and matches employee contributions of up to a maximum of 5%.
 In addition, Rand may elect to contribute an annual discretionary amount as determined by the Board of Directors.
-In 2008, Rand did not make a discretionary contribution to the 401(k) Plan.
+In 2009, Rand did not make a discretionary contribution to the 401(k) Plan.

-(5) Amount indicated includes the cost of life insurance, disability insurance and business automobile reimbursement benefits.
-In 2007 for Mr. Penberthy, the aggregate amount of such compensation was \$7,055.
-In 2006, the aggregate amount of such compensation was less than \$10,000 for each Rand executive.

-(6) The total of salary and bonus for each named executive officer is greater than 86% of total compensation for each period listed.
+- (5) Amount indicated includes the cost of life insurance, disability insurance and business automobile reimbursement benefits.
+In 2007 for Mr. Penberthy, the aggregate amount of such compensation was \$7,055. - (6) The total of salary and bonus for each named executive officer is greater than 90% of total compensation for each period listed. - (7) Non-equity incentive plan compensation consists of payments under the Profit Sharing Plan (in each case 6% of net realized capital gains of the SBIC subsidiary). - (8) Earned by each officer under the Profit Sharing Plan for 2009 and paid in 2010.